rse-ops/flux-core-python/doc/man1/flux-resource.rst

    by ``flux resource info`` is "all".

 **status**  [-n] [-o FORMAT] [-s STATE,...] [--skip-empty] Show system view of resources.
-The *-n,--no-header* suppresses header from output, *-o,--format=FORMAT* customizes output formatting (see below), and *-s,--states=STATE,...* limits output to specified resource states, where valid states are "online", "offline", "avail", "exclude", "draining", "drained", and "all".
+The *-n,--no-header* suppresses header from output, *-o,--format=FORMAT* customizes output formatting (see below), and *-s,--states=STATE,...* limits output to specified resource states, where valid states are "online", "offline", "avail", "exclude", "draining", "drained", "drained*", and "all".
 The special "drain" state is also supported, and selects both draining and drained resources.
 Normally, ``flux resource status`` skips lines with no resources, unless the ``-s, --states`` option is used.
 Suppression of empty lines can always be forced with the ``--skip-empty`` option.

 **drain** [-n] [-o FORMAT] [-f] [-u] [targets] [reason ...]
    If specified without arguments, list drained nodes.
 In this mode,